scanoss/webhook/build and deployment.md

 ```
 /usr/local/bin/scanoss-hook --cfg ~/scanoss-hook.yaml --handler github
 ```
 Where "scanoss-hook.yaml" is the configuration file for the selected handler, github in this case.
-Then, follow the GIT_WEBHOOK_CONFIG.md to configurate the webhook in the git repository.
+Then, follow the GIT_WEBHOOK_CONFIG.md to configure the webhook for your GIT repository.

-##Useful scripts
+## Useful scripts

-###Service configuration
+### Service configuration
-At scripts/scanoss-hook-systemd you have an example about how to create a dameon for the service.
+At scripts/scanoss-hook-systemd you have an example about how to create a daemon for the service.
 ```
 #!/bin/bash
 # Replace {DEST} with your destination folder